Azure Load Balancer features and capabilities

 An external load balancer operates by distributing client traffic across multiple virtual machines.
 An external load balancer permits traffic from the internet.
 The traffic might come from browsers, mobile apps, or other sources.
 In a healthcare organization, the balancer distributes the load of all the browsers that run the client healthcare application.

 An internal load balancer distributes a load from internal Azure resources to other Azure resources.
-For example, if you have front-end web servers that need to call business logic that's hosted on multiple middle-tier servers, you can distribute that load evenly by using an internal load balancer.
+For example, if you have front-end web servers that need to call the business logic hosted on multiple middle-tier servers, you can distribute that load evenly by using an internal load balancer.
 No traffic is allowed from internet sources.
 In a healthcare organization, a load balancer distributes a load across the internal application tier.